 What is a Free Air Subwoofer?

-A free subwoofer is one that does not have a box.
+A free air subwoofer is one that does not have a box.
 This subwoofer acts like a passive speaker.
-It does not come with an amplifier.
+It does not come with an amp.
 To power it, you will need to connect it with an external amplifier.

 What are the Advantages of Free Air Subwoofers?

-An enclosed sub is more expensive than an air sub, but a free sub has some advantages.
-These are the advantages of an air sub.
+An enclosed sub is more expensive than a free air sub, but a free sub has some advantages.
+These are the advantages of a free air sub.

 The speaker can be mounted on the car’s door easily.
-The sub does not come with a box so it can be installed in small spaces, thus the subwoofer installation is easier.
+A free air setup works best in space-limited applications, like smaller cars or vehicles that don’t have a lot of space.
 Multiple subs can be installed in your car for free.
 You can install one sub in each of your doors and then add speakers or tweeters to the dashboard.
 You can have a complete speaker system that includes multiple subwoofers.

 An enclosed sub with the same size and power is more expensive than a free air sub.
 It doesn’t include a subwoofer enclosure or an amplifier.
 If you have an amplifier and a tight budget, this subwoofer is for you.